 The film was produced by Poverty Row studio Lippert Pictures, the studio that also produced the surprisingly good Rocketship X-M, and the team also seems to have made quite an effort to make this film as good as they could.
 There’s never a feeling of it being an exploitation programmer – the studio has actually made an effort to make a classy picture with substance and a message.
 Unfortunately the lines come off cheesy a few times too many, and it isn’t helped by the fact that they are lines like ”I was always afraid of love”, and that director Terry O. Morse have shot the actors squinting up into the skies (well, rock-ceiling anyway) delivering their lines like profound wisdoms.
 Morse was best known as an editor, but also directed a fair number of B movies.
-He is best known for directing the American add-ons that turned Gojira (1954, review) into Godzilla, King of the Monsters (1956).
+He is best known for directing the American add-ons that turned Gojira (1954, review) into Godzilla, King of the Monsters (1956, review).
 He edited the Jack Arnold film The Space Children, the surprisingly good Ib Melchior/Byron Haskin collaboration Robinson Crusoe on Mars (1964) and Panic in the City (1968).

 The cinematography is a mixed bag.
 There are way too many shots of the actors standing in a group talking against a matte backdrop or some rock wall, which makes for a very static feel.
 The black-and-white movie suffers from an abundance of dull grey due to the cave setting.
 On the other hand, the caves look fairly realistic, partly thanks to the fact that much of the film was filmed in quarries, canyons and the Bronson Caves in Californa, which were used in many Hollywood films.
 There’s also some terrific second unit photography of the limestone caves of Carlsbad Caverns in New Mexico, helped by beautiful lighting.
 All the rock does help to create a feeling of isolation, but all the caves they roam are big as cathedrals, and cramping the spaces a bit would have made for a more claustrophobic movie.
 Cinematographers Henry Freulich and Allen G. Siegler were B movie specialists without any big films to their names.